hanowell/uwsoc533a/docs/06_population-projection.md

 * Use multiple decrement lifetable to track these two processes
 * Apply the results to calculate appropriate survivorship ratios
 * This approach is fine on its own if net migration flow is negative
-* PHG doesn't develop it further, but a few future problem set questions will guide you gently through the thinking
+* PHG doesn't develop it further, and neither will we in this course

 #### Immigration {.unnumbered}